- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 8 Minutes

-Routine sedation changes the medical responsibility
+Routine sedation changes the responsibility

-Local anesthesia usually handles the pain control
+Local anesthesia can usually handle the pain

 I explain the difference between discomfort and surgical pain before the procedure because expectations change how the day feels.
 If you expect zero sensation, normal pressure can feel frightening.
 If you know what pressure, movement, and vibration mean, the day is easier to tolerate.
 The first phase is easier to understand through how painful anesthetic injections are during a hair transplant.